-The law on abortion obviously deals with difficult and sensitive circumstances, there have been some calls for total ‘decriminalisation’ of abortion by groups like Amnesty International, BPAS and the Royal College of Midwives.
+The campaign for total ‘decriminalisation’ of abortion has been led and supported by Amnesty International, abortion providers such as the British Pregnancy Advisory Service, and medical groups including the Royal College of Obstetricians and Gynaecologists, and the Royal College of Midwives.
 It’s easy to have sympathy with the idea that vulnerable women should not be ‘criminalised’ and slogans like ‘She is not a criminal’ and ‘Trust Women’ are incredibly emotive.

-Some of the drive for decriminalisation comes from a place of compassion.
+Some of the drive for decriminalisation comes from a place of (misplaced) compassion.
 Nobody wants to see women in court or prison because they have had an abortion, at this point society has failed them.
-But we don’t agree that the answer is decriminalisation or abortion.
+But we will never agree that the answer is decriminalisation, or abortion.
 Compassion does not equal abortion.

-So in this moment it is important to consider the role and purpose of criminal law in society and why abortion has been designated a criminal matter rather than a civil one.
+So in this moment it is important to consider the role and purpose of criminal law in society and why abortion should be designated a criminal matter rather than a civil one.

 - The State acts on behalf of the potentially vulnerable.
-The law has always sought to protect women from physical harm and from unscrupulous abortion providers while recognising the public value in the life of the child.
-This concern for both lives is seen in the Offences Against the Person Act 1861 and the Infant Life (Preservation) Act 1929.
+Every abortion ends an unborn human life and many women are harmed by abortion.
+The law has a duty to protect women from harm, whether from themselves and/or from unscrupulous abortion providers, while also recognising the public value in the life of the child.
+This concern for both lives was seen in (the now repealed sections 58&59 of) the Offences Against the Person Act 1861.
+And in section 25 of the Criminal Justice Act (Northern Ireland) 1945, which created the offense of child destruction.
 These laws gave a public value to the life of mother and child.
-The law sought to protect women from receiving inadequate, unsafe and often dangerous backstreet abortions within a culture of extra-marital pregnancy shame.
-For unborn children who cannot safeguard themselves the criminal law exists to recognise and protect them.
+The law sought to protect women from unsafe and often dangerous backstreet abortions within a culture of extra-marital pregnancy shame.
+For unborn children who cannot safeguard themselves the criminal law existed to recognise and protect them.